jadenshirkey/AclR_PISA-Extraction/README.md

-# AclR_PISA-Extraction
+# PDB EXTRACTION
-The goal of this script is to input PISA output files, parse them, and compile a dataframe that can be used for visual analysis.
+The goal of this script is to input PDB files, parse them, and compile a dataframe that can be used for visual analysis.